 Concerns About Coronavirus (COVID-19)

-Our goal is to continue provide quality allergy care for our patients during an always problematic spring pollen season while minimizing risk of exposure to all that walk through our doors.
+Our goal remains to continue to provide quality allergy care for our patients while minimizing risk of exposure to all that walk through our doors.
 It is important that community based medical practices remain accessible to the general public for management of chronic diseases such as allergy and asthma so that their health needs can be met outside of emergency departments, where resources should be reserved for the critically ill.
-Our practice leadership is communicating on a daily basis to discuss ways we can further improve these proactive measures as the circumstances rapidly evolve, so please check back frequently for updates.

 We appreciate all of you and we will get through this together.
 Thank you for your continued support and please do your best to stay healthy during this unprecedented time.